Fastest journey10hr 26m

 Lyon to Paris

-Every day, about 20 direct TGVs – usually double-deck TGV Duplex trains – leave Lyon for Paris.
+Every day, direct TGVs – usually double-deck TGV Duplex trains – leave Lyon for Paris.
 Within little more than an hour you swap the soft contours of Burgundy vineyards for the suburbs of Paris.
 All TGV services from Paris serve Lyon Part Dieu station.
 Most also stop at Lyon-Perrache which is more convenient for the heart of the old city.
 Arrival in Paris is at the Gare de Lyon.

 Paris interchange: Paris Nord to Paris Lyon